mkonkel/VoyagerNavigation/README.md

 ### Coroutines

 The ***ScreenModel*** provides a simple way to handle the async operations with coroutines.
-Following the [documentation](https://voyager.adriel.cafe/screenmodel/coroutines-integration) we can implement a countdown timer toc heck how it works.
+Following the [documentation](https://voyager.adriel.cafe/screenmodel/coroutines-integration) we can implement a countdown timer to check how it works.
 The ***Screen*** provides a `screenModelScope` it is cancelled automatically when the screen is disposed.

 ```kotlin